OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 ### Exercise 1

 A chemical analysis was repeated three times, with the following results: 125, 169 and 142 ng/g.
-Calculate mean, deviance, variance, standard deviation, standard errors and confidence intervals (P = 0.95).
+Calculate mean, deviance, variance, standard deviation, standard error and confidence intervals (P = 0.95 and P = 0.99).

 ### Exercise 2